 What Is The Normal Age To Get A Period?

-My Friends Don’t Have Their Periods Yet
+When Your Child Asks: Why Don't My Friends Have Their Periods Yet?

-Will It Come Every Month?
+When They Ask: Will It Come Every Month?

-What You’re Going Through Is Normal
+Reassure Them: What You’re Going Through Is Normal